Happy-Ferret-Entertainment/go-sgdk-sample/README.md

 It would be nice to be able to have Image, TileSet, Palette etc as Go types, however the compiler crashes when using the type keyword.

 So yeah things are kind of jank.
-If someone (possibly me) ported a subset of the go runtime for freestanding systems (or at least limited to newlib), maybe we'd see a couple MD games written in Go in the future.
+If someone (not me) ported a subset of the go runtime for freestanding systems (or at least limited to newlib), maybe we'd see a couple MD games written in Go in the future.